Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/materials/assigning_a_material.rst

 - Context - The currently-selected scene and object
-- Object Material Slots (3) - this window shows the "slots" for the material (or materials) that this object data contains.
+- Object Material Slots (3) - this panel shows the "slots" for the material (or materials) that this object data contains.
 - Active Material (2).
 Initially empty, asking for "New".